by Adam Brown BScPT MClScPT FCAMPT

 For many patients this has been an extremely difficult time.
 While the rest of the world was focused on the immediate crisis of controlling spread and managing the acute disease, these patients were feeling as though they were being forgotten.
 In many cases health care workers didn’t believe them, and at the best of times, doctors were uncertain how to help.

 Early in the COVID-19 pandemic, it was difficult or impossible to access testing.
-This has resulted in many patients who are suffering from Long COVID, while having never received a positive COVID test.
+This has resulted in many Long Haulers who have never received a positive COVID test.
 This has created further complications for patients who want diagnostic clarity and access to healthcare resources that are only available through research studies that require proof of COVID infection.

 How Common Is Long COVID?

 Data from the UK and China indicate that up to one third of people who are infected with COVID-19 still experience Long COVID symptoms at the 6 month mark.
-This amounts to over one million people in the UK alone.
-WIth infections still occuring around the world, the number of people who continue to be impacted by this condition is staggering.
+This amounts to millions of people around the world.
+With infections still occurring, the number of people who continue to be impacted by this condition is staggering.

 This is a question that researchers have been trying to answer since the condition was first identified.
 If we can understand who is at more risk, this can help Physicians understand the disease’s underlying mechanisms and focus treatment better.
 Some of the early data on this question has been surprising.
 For instance, according to study results released June 4th 2021 from the NHS:

 - Patients who had mild acute COVID symptoms still have a high rate of developing Long COVID;